Photo by Jessica Ruscello on Unsplash

 How do you know that your needs assessment is complete and accurate?
 Whether the person performing the needs assessment is an external consultant or on an internal team, here is a simple needs assessment process to follow that covers the most important details on how to start a needs assessment:

-Start with the bigger organizational picture
+STEP ONE: Start with the bigger organizational picture

 Background information is an essential part of the needs analysis.
 It allows the report to have much-needed context and grounds the specific recommendations in the organization’s culture, objectives, and history.